-We are continuing to look at ways to reduce all the harsh cleaning products in our homes… and save a little money while doing so.
-I used to use a dusting spray on all my wood surfaces, but truthfully, I felt like I was smearing it around, and it never wiped up well.
+I am always looking for ways to reduce the use of “harsh” cleaning products in my home… and save a little money while doing so.
+I used to use a dusting spray on all my wood surfaces, but truthfully, I felt like I was just smearing the dust around.
 I decided to trade in my dusting spray for other products that do an amazing job without any harsh chemicals.

-To dust most of the surfaces in my home, I use a microfiber mitt: I dust tables, desks, shelves, picture frames, dressers, window sills, and banisters.
-You can see in the image above just how well it works to grab and trap dust.
+To dust most of surfaces in my home, I use a microfiber mitt: This mitt works great for dusting tables, desks, shelves, picture frames, dressers, window sills, and banisters.
+You can see in the image above just how well it grabs and traps dust.

 - Do not use fabric softener

-I use a simple pillowcase to dust ceiling fans.
-You just put the pillowcase over the blade of the fan as shown above.
-Be sure the fan is not on!
+Use a pillowcase to dust ceiling fans.
+Make sure the fan is turned off and then put the pillowcase over the blade of the fan as shown above.
 Put your hands around the blade and pull the pillowcase off.
-This method traps all the dust inside the pillowcase so it’s not flying all over the room.
+This method traps all the dust inside the pillowcase so it’s not flying around the room.

-For wood blinds, I use a microfiber dusting glove.
-Unlike the mitt mentioned above, the glove allows more control so you can easily dust each wood slat.
+To dust wood blinds, I use a microfiber dusting glove.
+Unlike the dusting mitt mentioned above, the glove allows more control so you can easily dust each wood slat.
 For more on cleaning blinds (including plastic mini-blinds), check out this post.

 I cannot thank you enough for all of your helpful information.
 I find myself going to your site quite often ever since I heard you on the JASON show.
 Now I am on the search for a dishwasher rinse aid.
 Your next challenge, if you choose to accept it. :o)